rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 ### Topic space considerations

-* To publish or subscribe to any custom topic, a matching topic space must be configured.
+* To publish or subscribe to any topic, a matching topic space must be configured.
+Pub/sub on system topics do not require topic spaces.
 * The only topic space types that are supported in this release are `LowFanout` and `PublishOnly`.
 * Low Fanout topic spaces cannot overlap each other.
 Trying to create a new topic space that overlaps with an existing result in a conflict error.
 A conflict exists if a topic could exist in more than one topic space.
 For example, `vehicles/vehicle1/telemetry/#` and `vehicles/+/telemetry/#` conflict because the second template covers the first one via wildcard.